-ADC has always been about economic development and financial empowerment of the new American community of Minnesota.
+ADC has always been about economic development and financial empowerment for Minnesota's immigrant and refugee community.
 ADC recognized early that it is difficult to create wealth if you don’t know how to manage your credit.
-ADC’s Financial Education department offers workshops regularly in the Twin Cities and in Greater Minnesota, but an additional and crucial provided service is the one-on-one financial counseling to directly work with personal issues facing a great number of new Americans.
+ADC’s Financial Education department offers workshops regularly in the Twin Cities and in Greater Minnesota, but an additional and crucial provided service is the one-on-one financial counseling to directly address the personal financial issues facing a great number of new Americans.

-Counseling is time intensive, it requires clients to come in, sometimes repeatedly – depending on the complexities of each individual, for sessions with one of our expert financial counselors to discuss financial issues and possible strategies for overcoming them.
+Counseling is time intensive and requires clients to come in (sometimes repeatedly, depending on the complexities of each individual) for sessions with one of our expert financial counselors to discuss financial issues and possible strategies for overcoming them.
 ADC typically serves 100-150 clients per year for financial counseling.
 These cases usually fall under one of three categories: Short-Term (1-2 hours), Medium-Term (2-4 hours) and Long-Term Counseling (6+ hours).
-While the majority of cases fall into the Medium-Term range, the following is an example of a Long-Term case that exemplifies the dedication that ADC has for improving the financial situation of its clients.
+While the majority of cases fall into the Medium-Term range, the following is an example of a Long-Term case that exemplifies the dedication that ADC has for improving the financial situation of its clients:

 In the initial months after coming to ADC, Amal found a small apartment despite her credit, but was unable to get telephone, electricity, or gas service because of the enormous bills racked up in her name.
 Her landlord was gracious enough to put these services in his name, provided that she make regular payments on her previous bills, as well as the current ones.